dancab13/sql-challenge/README.md

 # sql-challenge
-Materials for the SQUL Module 9 challenge for the BCS Data Analytics boot camp
+Materials for the SQL Module 9 challenge for the BCS Data Analytics boot camp

 Module 9 Challenge